 Athena SWAN department level awards recognise that in addition to university-wide policies the school is working to promote gender equality and to address challenges particular to the discipline.
 The Award highlights the school's commitment to advancing women's careers and will provide impetus for further improvements.

-Since receiving our first Bronze Award and our subsequent Silver Award, the School has been focussed on raising awareness of Athena SWAN and gender equality issues throughout the School.
+The School has been focussed on raising awareness of Athena SWAN and gender equality issues throughout the School.
 This includes for example, unconscious bias training, career coaching and ensuring gender balance on interview panels.
 We have hosted a range of events including career paths in academia and the Women in Science and Engineering Day which has included several high profile speakers including Laura Bates (founder of the Everyday Sexism website) and Dame Professor Athene Donald.